Civic Influencers Description & Application (On-Campus)

 - You should not be enrolled in another paid student voting fellowship.
 All other fellowships/internships will be considered on a case-by-case basis.

 We are looking for students who are currently enrolled in college, in particular, we strongly encourage the candidates who identify as the following to apply:

 BIYoC (Black, Indigenous, Youth of Color) • STEM majors • Creatives • Artists • Non-English first language speakers • First-generation • LGBTQ+ • Neurodiverse • People with disabilities

-As well as individuals who have been directly impacted or their family/friends have been impacted, and are passionate about addressing the following issues:
+As well as students who have been directly impacted or their family/friends have been impacted, and are passionate about addressing the following issues:

-COVID • Economic hardship/unemployment • Student debt • Police violence • Racial injustice • Access to inclusive/quality health care • Climate change • Food/housing insecurity • Gun violence
+COVID • Economic hardship/unemployment • Student debt • Police violence • Racial injustice • Access to inclusive and quality health care • Climate change • Food/housing insecurity • Gun violence